 Chiellino graduated with a degree in sociology and a minor in criminal justice.
 He earned his master's in counselor education from Canisius College.
 Chiellino is from New Hartford.

-Dan Jewell is in his first season as an assistant coach for the Hamilton College men's ice hockey team.
-Jewell was the goaltending coach at SUNY Plattsburgh and an assistant coach and strength and conditioning coach at the National Sports Academy in Lake Placid last season.
+Dan Jewell is in his second season as an assistant coach for the Hamilton College men's ice hockey team.
+Jewell was the goaltending coach at SUNY Plattsburgh and an assistant coach and strength and conditioning coach at the National Sports Academy in Lake Placid in 2011-12.

 Plattsburgh's starting goalie finished 2011-12 ranked ninth in Division III in save percentage and was a second team All-America selection under Jewell's tutelege.
 The Cardinals posted a 19-5-4 overall record, including 12-3-1 in the SUNYAC, won the conference championship and played in the NCAA championship quarterfinals.